How Our Probate Process Works

 We publish a Notice of Intention to apply for Probate

-It's some standard wording naming the deceased and the executors.
+The Notice of Intention is some standardised wording naming the deceased and the executors.
 We'll draft it and place it on your behalf.
 14 days after the Notice runs, your Probate application can be lodged.
+Note that for Western Australia, there is no requirement to place a Notice of Intention.

 All we'll need from you is some fairly basic information, including the details of assets are held by the deceased.
-Each state and territory is different but we will discuss with you specifically what details we need for your application.
+Each state is different, but we will discuss with you specifically what details we need for your application.

 We'll show you exactly how the various documents need to be signed